 Active Engagement Rate (AER)

-These metrics show what percent of customers actively and regularly participates in the loyalty program.
-Here, participation is measured the way buyers earn and spend points within a certain period of time.
+These metrics show what percentage of customers actively and regularly participate in a program.
+Here, participation is measured by the way buyers earn and spend points within a certain period of time.

 In order to keep customers back, Amazon:

-- uses $0.16 marketing strategy.
+- Uses a $0.16 marketing strategy.
 If a customer purchases an item and its price suddenly drops, Amazon credits back the difference.
 Doesn’t it show that the merchant puts a customer first?

-- stays creative.
+- Stays creative.
 The company offered to pay a yearly fee to get 2-day free shipping.
-So, no matter buyers still have to pay, the feeling of being rewarded with free shipping does increase satisfaction.
+So, no matter whether buyers still have to pay, the feeling of being rewarded with free shipping does increase satisfaction.

 Repeat Customers Rate

-It’s no secret that repeat customers bring more profit and have high chances to become loyal.
+It’s no secret that repeat customers bring more profit and have a high chance to become loyal.
 These metrics can also help analyze what motivates customers to make repeat purchases, which can surely play into your hands.

-For example, HKEA, the group company that specializes in education, property, hospitality, LED lights and more, claims to have 98.5% repeat customers rate.
-They place a special focus on over 10 years of experience in the field, and ISO 9001 factory compliance.
-This builds trust that lasts over years.
+For example, HKEA, the group company that specializes in education, property, hospitality, LED lights, and more, claims to have a 98.5% repeat customer rate.
+They place a special focus on over 10 years of experience in the field and ISO 9001 factory compliance.
+This builds trust that lasts over the years.

-It has been proved that customers that are active with loyalty programs make 90% more frequent purchases, and spend 60% more in each transaction.
-Moreover, chances that such buyers will stay with the brand increase fivefold.
+It has been proved that customers that are active with loyalty programs make 90% more frequent purchases and spend 60% more in each transaction.
+Moreover, the chances that such buyers will stay with the brand increase fivefold.

 Return on Investment (ROI)

-Like any other business activity, there are certain expenses related to the introduction and continuous use of the loyalty program.
-In order to see the full picture, it’s critical to analyze loyalty program-related expenses compared to extra revenue that it brings to the company.
-They are software development, design, marketing and the cost of special offerings themselves.
+Like any other business activity, there are certain expenses related to the introduction and continuous use of the brand loyalty program.
+In order to see the full picture, it’s critical to analyze loyalty program-related expenses compared to the extra revenue that it brings to the company.
+They are software development, design, marketing, and the cost of special offerings themselves.

 These steps will let you achieve high ROI for your loyalty program:

 - Estimate customers’ profitability.
-Taking into account last 2 years (depending on buyers’ purchase cycle), estimate their profitability by subtracting all the expenses from total revenue for each separate customer.
+Taking into account the last 2 years (depending on buyers’ purchase cycle), estimate their profitability by subtracting all the expenses from the total revenue for each separate customer.

-- Select most profitable customers.
+- Select the most profitable customers.
 There should be about 20% of them.

-- Create these customers’ profile to know what they like and where they come from.
+- Create these customers’ profiles to know what they like and where they come from.

-- Search for lookalike audience to target and attract.
+- Search for a lookalike audience to target and attract.

 Customer satisfaction must be in focus.
-Be it financial benefit, or such benefits as free shipping, personalized offerings, etc.
+Be it financial benefits or such benefits as free shipping, personalized offerings, etc.